AckerlyXu/heima/articles/service-fabric/service-fabric-project-creation-next-step-tasks.md

 The actor project provides methods for setting and getting the value of a counter that is reliably persisted within the actor's state.
 The interface project provides an interface that other services can use to invoke the actor.

 ### Stateless Web API
 The stateless Web API project provides a basic web service that you can use to open your application to external clients.
-For more information about how the project structured, see [Service Fabric Web API services with OWIN self-hosting](./service-fabric-reliable-services-communication-webapi.md).
+For more information about how the project structured, see [Service Fabric Web API services with OWIN self-hosting](service-fabric-reliable-services-communication-webapi.md).

 ### ASP.NET core
 The Service Fabric SDK provides the same set of ASP.NET Core templates that are available for standalone ASP.NET Core projects: empty, [Web API][aspnet-webapi], and [Web Application][aspnet-webapp].

+### Guest executables and guest containers

+A Service Fabric 'guest' is a service that is not built with the platform's programming models.
+You can package the binaries for a guest either [directly in the application package](service-fabric-deploy-existing-app.md) or [through a container image](service-fabric-deploy-container.md).
+In both cases, Visual Studio creates the necessary artifacts in the **ApplicationPackageRoot** folder of the application project.
+Visual Studio will not create a new service project because the code already exists elsewhere.
+If you would like to manage your guest projects alongside the Service Fabric application project, you can add them to the same Visual Studio solution.

 ## Next steps
 ### Create an Azure cluster
 The Service Fabric SDK provides a local cluster for development and testing.
 To create a cluster in Azure, see [Setting up a Service Fabric cluster from the Azure portal][create-cluster-in-portal].

-### Try deploying to Azure for free with party clusters
-If you'd like to try deploying and managing applications in Azure without setting up your own clusters, you can use the free [party cluster service](http://aka.ms/tryservicefabric).

 ### Publish your application to Azure
 You can publish your application directly from Visual Studio to an Azure cluster.
 To learn how, see [Publishing your application to Azure][publish-app-to-azure].